By : sara - 23.01.2019

 - Combining everything: the year 2019 belongs to market networks

 All these points culminate in one solution: social commerce platforms, otherwise referred to as 'market networks'.
 These combine the advantages of industry communities and digital marketplaces, and are therefore the solution for all vertical markets.
 They enable wholesalers, retailers, suppliers, international brands and buyers to communicate with each other, establish and maintain relationships and do business efficiently at all times.
 They offer a solution for all the challenges confronting companies in the B2B online sector: they reduce the fragmentation of the customer journey and move the customer further into the center of attention.
 All data flows together on one platform, which means that social commerce marketplaces enable targeted customer success management.
 Long-lasting networks and secure communities create trust during the sales process.

-Roland Kümin states: "2019 will continue to be an exciting year for the B2B commerce sector.
+We think that 2019 will continue to be an exciting year for the B2B commerce sector.
 On the one hand, it will be a question of focusing even more on the customer with technologies and comprehensive customer success management.
-The reason for this is that the buying process has changed once a for all: complexity and the increasing fragmentation of the omnichannel customer journey must be addressed.
+The reason for this is that the buying process has changed once and for all: complexity and the increasing fragmentation of the omnichannel customer journey must be addressed.